 - 1.1.2.3 In the absence of adequate supporting documents, the validity, occurrence and accuracy of payments cannot be assured.
 This may lead to misappropriation of the entity's funds. - 1.1.2.4 The absence of adequate supporting documentation for transactions may also lead to fraudulent financial management practices, through the processing and disbursement of illegitimate transactions. - 1.1.2.5 Management may override the procurement processes by completing disbursement without utilizing the required procurement processes.

-1.1.2.6 Management should fully account for the expenditure made without adequate supporting documents.
+1.1.2.6 Management should ensure all transactions are supported by the requisite supporting documents consistent with the financial management regulations.